-In print resources and reference material is widely available in public and high school libraries..
-Reading of daily newspapers, well known weekly magazines and journals, will provide a good deal of general background in international trends and developments.
+Reading, listening and viewing of daily news, magazines and journals, including those of the country you represent will provide a good deal of general background in international trends and developments.

 Specific Preparation: The MUNA Committee will choose a set of agenda items of current interest in the UN General Assembly.
 All delegations must study these specific topics.
 Each agenda item is set out in the form of a resolution.
 The resolutions are posted on this website about three to four months prior to MUNA to facilitate research and study.
 They are discussed and brought to a vote on the floor of the Assembly.
 It is important that each delegation be adequately knowledgeable and able to advance or defend the views of the member state it represents in order to generate an informed and lively debate.

 Delegations are advised of the particular resolution to which one of its delegates must speak.
 Although time limitations will allow only one delegate the opportunity to speak in the Assembly, both must be informed so that they can participate in the discussions in committees.
 Both delegates delivering parts of the same speech much like a relay is discouraged.
 They may take turns in expressing their country’s position.
 Delegates must be sure to research all aspects of the resolution, particularly unfamiliar terms and relevant UN documents.

 The mover and seconder of the resolution each may speak for five minutes.
 Other delegations slated to speak to the item are allowed three minutes each.
 The five or three minute address should be prepared and written up in advance of the opening session.